 What to Know

-An experienced local tour guide, and there will be the services of local site guides at some sites.
-All transportation, accommodation and meals as indicated.
+An experienced local tour guide, all transportation, accommodation and meals as indicated.

 - International flights, arrival and departure transfers, departure and airport taxes, visas, some meals, all optional tours or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature.